 Financial Remedy Proceedings

-Here at Paradigm Family Law we thought it might be useful for our readers to have a concise timetable setting out the way Financial Remedy Proceedings are dealt with in cases where parties have not managed to resolve their financial claims out of court.
+At Paradigm Family Law we thought it might be useful to provide a concise timetable setting out the way Financial Remedy Proceedings are dealt with in cases where parties have not managed to resolve their financial claims out of court.

 There are three main phases to financial remedy proceedings:

-- Phase 1 – from issue of the proceedings to the end of the First Appointment (FA)
+- Phase 1 – from issue of the proceedings to the end of the First Directions Appointment (FDA)

 - Phase 2 – from the First Appointment to the end of the Financial Dispute Resolution hearing (FDR)